 Auckland has a huge range of attractions, from the tallest free-standing building in the Southern Hemisphere to up-close encounters with penguins and sharks.

-If you are visiting with your family, say hello to the fish at Kelly Tarlton's Sea Life Aquarium which allows you to get up-close-and-personal with life under the water.
+If you are visiting with your family, say hello to the sharks at Kelly Tarlton's Sea Life Aquarium which allows you to get up-close-and-personal with life under the water.
 For the thrill seekers, ride the rollercoasters at Rainbow's End.
-At the end of the day soak in the thermal hot pools and ride the water slides at Parakai Springs.
+Visit Auckland Zoo which is home to 135 different species and over 1400 animals and sits next to pretty Western Springs Park.